 I’ve got enough saved to easily replace our car, but I have a feeling the truck is going to be the first casualty, so I need a bit more padding to the account.

 With my capital one account, I have four different savings account set up.
-I have my main emergency fund, my vacation fund, my truck fund and yes, I’m the dork that has a misc. savings account.
+I have my main emergency fund (3-6 months of expenses), my vacation fund, my truck fund and yes, I’m the dork that has a misc. savings account.
 Aaron teases me about it being the savings account for my savings account.

 I have set amounts that are transferred to these accounts automatically each month.